 In this instance, we would also provide our Costco membership card.

-Customer: You can tell them more about why you didn’t like a product or just shut your mouth.
+Customer: You can tell them why you didn’t like a product or just shut your mouth.

-Typically, only answer when they ask questions unless of course, you want to ask your own.
+Typically, only answer when they ask questions unless you want to ask your own.

 Customer Service: Do you have the credit card you used to make this purchase?

-Yes, or No- Sometimes they will just give you back the cash if no or an in-store credit depending on the grocery store terms and conditions return policy.
+Yes, or No- Sometimes they will give you back the cash if no or an in-store credit depending on the grocery store’s terms and conditions return policy.

-You may also have to sign your name to a return receipt that they produce for their own records.
+You may also have to sign your name on a return receipt they produce for their records.

-If for example, they deny you their return policy don’t be afraid to escalate and ask if there is a manger on site.
+If, for example, they deny you their return policy, don’t be afraid to escalate and ask if there is a manager on site.

-Talking to a manager sometimes clears up any confusion especially if the staff member is new and just learning.
+Talking to a manager sometimes clears up confusion, especially if the staff member is new and just learning.

 Customer: Thank-You very much.

 That’s it!
 It doesn’t have to be complicated at all.
-Besides, customer service probably does many returns on a daily basis that it’s just procedure.
+Besides, customer service probably does many returns daily, and it’s just procedure.

-As a consumer, you have to remember that grocery stores want your business so they will do anything to keep you coming back, with-in reason.
+As a consumer, you must remember that grocery stores want your business, so they will do anything to keep you coming back, within reason.

-The smaller grocery stores and mom and pop shop variety stores likely won’t be so generous with returns as such but it never hurts to ask, right?
+The smaller grocery stores and mom-and-pop shop variety stores likely won’t be so generous with returns, but it never hurts to ask, right?

-Discussion: What are some food products you’ve returned to a grocery store?
+Discussion: What food products have you returned to a grocery store?